ullassa/Animal-Herd-Welfare-Management/README.md

 - A full-stack web app built to help farmers manage animal health and welfare.
 - Built using [tech stack — HTML, CSS, JS, Django, etc.]
 - Deployed online, recognized and published in local media.
 - Built for real-world usage, helping farmers in [region/taluk].

+  “I’ve built the frontend part and deployed it live for demonstration.
+The idea is original and addresses a real problem.
+I’m planning to integrate backend and database soon, but I prioritized UI/UX first.”

 # Animal Herd Welfare Management System